-Waking up tired, with sensitive teeth, and/or tight jaw muscles could signify that you grind or clench your teeth during sleep.
+Waking up tired, sensitive teeth or tight jaw muscles could signify that you grind or clench your teeth during sleep.
 This condition is known as bruxism.

 If left untreated, bruxism can lead to: